octos/d/archMBA.md

     mkdir ~/archlive

 Download `broadcom-wl-dkms` from AUR.
-You will install them manually later.
-> `broadcom-wl` will work too, but kernel updates will break it.
+You will install it manually later (`broadcom-wl` works too, but kernel updates will break it).

     wget https://aur.archlinux.org/packages/br/broadcom-wl-dkms/broadcom-wl-dkms.tar.gz